 The following is a summary of certain United States tax considerations relevant under current law, which may be subject to change in the future.
 Except where otherwise indicated, the summary assumes you are a U.S. citizen or resident or otherwise subject to U.S. federal income tax.
 You should consult your tax adviser for further information regarding federal, state, local and/or foreign tax consequences relevant to your specific situation.
+Additional information about taxes is available in the Fund's SAI.

-The Recurrent Natural Resources Fund contemplates distributing as dividends each year substantially all of its taxable income, including its net capital gain (the excess of net long-term capital gain over net short-term capital loss).
+The Fund contemplates distributing as dividends each year substantially all of its taxable income, including its net capital gain (the excess of net long-term capital gain over net short-term capital loss).
 Except as otherwise noted below, you will generally be subject to federal income tax on Fund distributions to you regardless whether they are paid in cash or reinvested in additional shares.
 Fund distributions attributable to short-term capital gains and net investment income will generally be taxable to you as ordinary income, except as discussed below.

-Distributions attributable to the net capital gain of a Fund generally are taxable to you as long-term capital gain, regardless of how long you have held your shares.
+Distributions attributable to the net capital gain of the Fund generally are taxable to you as long-term capital gain, regardless of how long you have held your shares.
 The maximum long-term capital gain rate applicable to individuals, estates and trusts is currently 23.8% (which includes a 3.8% Medicare tax).